IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/groupby.md

 `sample="/{GridSample}/groupby-custom", height="605", alt="{Platform} {ComponentTitle} custom group by example"`

-The sample defines custom sorting strategies for the different date conditions.
+The sample defines custom sorting for the different date conditions.
-Each custom strategy extends the base `DefaultSortingStrategy` and defines the `CompareValues` method, which is the custom compare function used when sorting the values.
+Each custom strategy defines the `GroupingComparer` method, which is the custom compare function used when sorting the values.
 Additionally it extracts the values from the date needed for the comparison.

 ```typescript
 public groupByMode = "Month";